On the computation of tensor functions under tensor-tensor multiplications with linear maps: Preliminaries

 Case 3) In the case of injective $M \in \mathbb{K}^{q \times p}$, Example \ref{ex:ZeroTMTensor} shows that we cannot obtain any nonzero lower bound of $\mathbf{R}(\operatorname{TM}_{\langle m,n,s \rangle,p,q})$ in general. \end{remark}

 The tensor rank measures the minimal number of bilinear multiplications to calculate a bilinear map.
 It is also natural to measure the minimal number of additions, subtractions, multiplications, divisions, and constant multiplications, and this is measured by the \emph{total complexity}.
-Even for more general objects called \emph{problems} or \emph{computational problems}, we can define their total complexity.
-We refer to \cite[Sections 4.1, 16.1]{MR1440179} for the precise definitions of the total complexity and computational problem.
-For a computational problem $\varphi$, we let $\mathbf{L}(\varphi)$ denote the total complexity of $\varphi$.
+Even for more general rational maps $\varphi=(\varphi_1,...,\varphi_n):\mathbb{K}^m \rightarrow \mathbb{K}^n$, we can define their total complexity as the total complexity of the set of rational functions $F:=\{f_1,...,f_n\}$.
+We refer to \cite[Sections 4.1]{MR1440179} for the precise definition of the total complexity.
+For a rational map $\varphi$, we let $\mathbf{L}(\varphi)$ denote the total complexity of $\varphi$.

-Now, we define two kinds of asymptotic exponents, one is on the tensor rank (of bilinear maps) and the other is on the total complexity (of bilinear maps or computational problems generally).
+Now, we define two kinds of asymptotic exponents, one is on the tensor rank (of bilinear maps) and the other is on the total complexity (of bilinear maps or rational maps more generally).

-\begin{definition} Let $(a_n)$ denote a sequence $(a_1,a_2,a_3,...)$. \begin{itemize} \item [(\romannumeral1)] For $(T_n)$ a sequence of bilinear maps, the \emph{asymptotic exponent of $(T_n)$ on the tensor rank}, denoted by $\omega(T_n)$, is defined by
+\begin{definition} Let $(a_n)$ denote a sequence $(a_1,a_2,a_3,\dots)$. \begin{itemize} \item [(\romannumeral1)] For $(T_n)$ a sequence of bilinear maps, the \emph{asymptotic exponent of $(T_n)$ on the tensor rank}, denoted by $\omega(T_n)$, is defined by